junior92jr/auth_rest_service/README.md

 app is running correctly open [http://localhost:8002](http://localhost:8002) in your web browser (and/or run `docker-compose logs -f` from the command line).

-For using the swagger interface with example payloads open in your web browser [http://localhost:8002/docs](http://localhost:8002/docs)

 ## Create the Database

 The database will be created by running the `create_db.sql` file that will be